Urinary Tract Infections

 A UTI can be caused by bacteria (the most common type of infection) or a fungus.

 The design of the human body makes it so it isn’t hard to get a bacterial UTI, because the infection comes from outside, through the urethra.
-Bacteria in the genital area can enter the urethra and the urinary tract, either because wiping after going to the bathroom, sexual activity, or unsanitary conditions.
-Once the bacteria have entered the urethra, the body tries fight them off, but sometimes the bacteria multiply and cause an infection.
+Bacteria in the genital area can enter the urethra and the urinary tract, either through wiping after going to the bathroom, sexual activity, or unsanitary conditions.
+Once the bacteria have entered the urethra, the body tries to fight them off, but sometimes the bacteria multiply and cause an infection.

 In the case of a fungal infection, usually the fungus gets to the urinary tract through the blood stream.
 Those who develop this type of infection are usually ill with a disease that has compromised their immune system, such as AIDS.

 In general, people with shorter urethras get more UTIs than do cisgender men and transgender men who have had a phalloplasty, surgery to create a penis and lengthen the urethra.
 This increases with age.
-Statistics show that those with shorter urethras often get more than one.
-Over their life time.
+Statistics show that those with shorter urethras often get more than one over their life time.
 Almost 20% who have had one UTI will go on to have a second.

 Symptoms